Doris Troy: Life and career

+In 1968, her single "I'll Do Anything" was released in the UK on the Toast label.
+It was reviewed by Bob "The Bear" Hite of Canned Heat in the "Blind Date" section of Melody Maker.
+Hite said that he wasn't a fan of records with big symphony backings.

 After moving to London in 1969, she was signed by The Beatles to their Apple Records label, and released the Doris Troy album the following year, co-produced by Troy and George Harrison.
 Troy worked in the UK throughout the 1970s, appearing at Ronnie Scott's Club and recording a live album, The Rainbow Testament.
 Neither The Rainbow Testament nor her People Records album, Stretching Out, sold well.

 As her solo career peaked, she continued to sing back-up for multiple artists and bands.
-She contributed vocals to The Rolling Stones' 1968 song "You Can't Always Get What You Want", Pink Floyd's Dark Side of the Moon, and Carly Simon's "You're So Vain".
+She contributed vocals to The Rolling Stones' 1968 song "You Can't Always Get What You Want", Pink Floyd's The Dark Side of the Moon, and Carly Simon's "You're So Vain".
 In addition, she also sang for Humble Pie, Kevin Ayers, Edgar Broughton, George Harrison, Johnny Hallyday, Vivian Stanshall, Dusty Springfield, Nick Drake, and Junior Campbell.

 In 1974, Troy moved from England back to the United States, where she played casinos and nightclubs.

 Mama, I Want to Sing is a stage musical based on her life, and was co-written with her sister, Vy Higginsen, a popular New York City radio personality.
 It ran for 1,500 performances at the Heckscher Theatre in Spanish Harlem.
 Troy played her own mother, Geraldine.
 Chaka Khan played her aunt in the London production, as did Deniece Williams.
 Mama, I Want to Sing! was also made into a motion picture, starring Ciara, Patti LaBelle, and Hill Harper, which was released on DVD in 2012.

 Troy died from emphysema at her home in Las Vegas, Nevada, aged 67.